 - Multiple Size Options: 0.75" Wide, 1" Wide, 1.5" Wide, 2" Wide, 3" Wide

 - The stencils comes with the main insignia which works great for two tone work, as well as a solid mask.
 This mask is sized to mask the full insignia for multi color projects.

-- Perfect for use with Cerakote, DuraCoat, KG Gunkote, Krylon, Acid Etching, Polymer Stippling, and More!
+- Stencils are perfect for use with Cerakote, DuraCoat, KG Gunkote, Krylon, Acid and Electro Etching, and More!

 - Stencil comes Un-Weeded allowing you the option to use the positive or negative components for your application.

 - We recommend utilizing Transfer Tape for ease of use.